How to Get to Bocas Del Toro, Panama: Your Ultimate Guide

 Travel Time:

-The journey from Puerto Viejo, Costa Rica, to Bocas del Toro typically takes around 4 to 5 hours by car, depending on the border crossing time and road conditions.
-If you're traveling from San José or SJO Airport, expect the trip to take about 7 to 8 hours, factoring in stops and border crossing.
+The journey from Puerto Viejo, Costa Rica, to Bocas del Toro typically takes around 4 to 5 hours by car, depending on border-crossing times and road conditions.
+If you're traveling from San José or SJO Airport, expect the trip to take about 7 to 8 hours, factoring in stops and border crossings.

 Cost Range: